What rights does FERPA grant to parents regarding their children's education records?

 Prepare for the GACE Educational Leadership Exam with our targeted quizzes.
 Test your knowledge with flashcards and multiple-choice questions, complete with hints and explanations, to enhance your readiness for the exam!

-FERPA, or the Family Educational Rights and Privacy Act, grants specific rights to parents regarding their children's education records, and one of the most significant of these rights is the ability to seek amendments to those records.
-This means that if parents believe that information contained in their child's education record is inaccurate, misleading, or in violation of the student's privacy rights, they have the right to request that the school correct the records.
+FERPA, or the Family Educational Rights and Privacy Act, grants parents specific rights concerning their children's education records.
+Among these rights is the ability to seek amendments to the records if they believe that information is inaccurate, misleading, or in violation of the student’s privacy rights.
+This means that if a parent feels that certain details within their child's educational records are not correct, they can request the school to correct or amend that information.
+This right is crucial for ensuring the integrity and accuracy of student information and protecting students' rights.

 Subscribe